web3-authn/tatchi/sdk/docs/wallet-iframe-architecture.md

 - Iframe: `allow="publickey-credentials-get; publickey-credentials-create"`.
 - Do not expose PRF/credential outside the wallet origin.

-## Origin & Contract Policy
+## Origin & RP/Contract Policy

-- Register/auth in the wallet origin; set `rpId` to the registrable domain (e.g., `example.com` for `wallet.example.com`).
-- Contract policy:
-  - `single` for the wallet host (tightest), or registrable domain if you want reuse.
-  - `allSubdomains` if using tenant subdomains for the wallet.
-  - Avoid letting app hosts call WebAuthn natively.
+- Wallet‑scoped credentials (recommended): rpId is the wallet domain (or registrable base) and is announced by the wallet host.
+For cross‑site embeddings, Related Origin Requests (ROR) must allow top‑level apps via `/.well-known/webauthn`.
+- Contract policy should reflect chosen scope; ensure on‑chain checks accept the intended `rpId`/origins.

 ## Phased Rollout